Bukit Brown Cemetery: Gravestone of Oh Sian Guan and Yap Suan Neo

-Oh Sian Guan (胡先愿; 1874–1943) and Yap Suan Neo (葉璇娘; 1876–1950) were born in Tong'an and Xiamen respectively.
+Oh Sian Guan (胡先愿; 1874–1943) and Yap Suan Neo (葉璇娘; 1876–1950) were born in Tong'an and Xiamen, respectively.
 Oh was a banker of Hokkien descent who moved to Singapore in 1907, running a business at Telok Ayer Street called Chin Kiat with Tan Tiong Sing.
 He later became the founding director of Oversea-Chinese Banking Corporation.
-His great-grandson is writer Kevin Kwan.
-On the left side of their gravestone, there is a carving of the Chinese legend Madam White Snake Rescues Xu Xian on the tomb arm.
+His great-grandson is novelist Kevin Kwan.
+On the left side of their gravestone, there is a carving of the Chinese legend "Madam White Snake Rescues Xu Xian" on the tomb arm.
 It shows Bai Suzhen approaching the temple where Xu Xian is being held.
 On the right side of the gravestone, it shows a carving of Chinese folklore character Nezha fighting the Dragon Prince, Ao Guang, at his palace.